 Under no circumstances are students to place, or allow to be placed, garbage cans or bags in the hallways outside student rooms or in stairways.
 Students are expected to empty their own garbage on a regular basis and may be charged for cleanup of unreasonable messes.

-Students need to place their garbage in bags and place them in the designated garbage rooms or garbage bins located outside the residence buildings.
+Students need to place their garbage in bags and place them in the designated dumpsters located outside the residential buildings.
 Students must keep their residence and shared campus spaces free from trash and garbage.